Gui-Yom/nuance/README.md

 This repository includes some examples under `shaders/`.
 Some of these are not from me and are just included here for demonstration purposes.
 They are the property of their respective owners.

+## Development

+We use `shaderc-rs` to compile shaders to spirv.
+It is therefore highly recommended to install the vulkan sdk and set the `VULKAN_SDK` env var in order to find the prebuilt shaderc libraries.
+If not, shaderc will download and build the vulkan libraries from source, which takes about 90% of this entire application build time.

 ## TODO

 - Error handling
+- Evaluate an alternative to shaderc as it adds the most bloat in the final binary.
 - Hot GPU switch
 - Support custom constants (push_constants preferred else storage buffers)
 - Bind resources (like textures)